 Before we knew it, we’d zipped past well-known “sights” along the way: shopping haven Holetown, the illustrious One Sandy Lane where RiRi keeps a beachfront condominium for her frequent home visits, Brandons Beach, St. Lawrence Gap’s resort strip where I’d first stayed, and Oistin’s, home of the famous Friday fish fry.

 When Randy finally parked the truck, we’d reached our departure point on the south coast, and I was already ooh’ing and aah’ing.
 I jumped out to better glimpse the surprising beach scene ahead of us: locals, more specifically, seniors, were in the midst of what looked like a morning workout ritual.

 At 8:30 am, women and men were in the water, stretching their arms and swimming.
 A group of ladies floated in tubes, wearing protective hair caps and conversing.
 A chicken looked on, perched on grass, while boats floated in the distance.

 “Oh this is every day here!
 It’s Enterprise Beach,” says Randy smiling at my joy of having stumbled on a local scene.

-My bike was a perfect fit—and we began to roll down from the parking lot closer to the beach area, past outdoor showers where people were rinsing off as if ready to head home.
+My bike was a perfect fit.
+We began to roll out of the parking lot and got closer to the beach area, past outdoor showers where people were rinsing off to head home.

-Once stopped at the shoreline, I immediately noticed two men playing a curious game on the beach, under the shade of trees: what looked like table tennis, except there was no table!
+Once stopped at the shoreline, I noticed two men playing a curious game on the beach, under the shade of trees.
+It looked like table tennis, except there was no table!

 Noticing my intrigue with road tennis—which I later learned was born in Barbados in the 1930s—Randy offered to stay a few minutes before we hit the road.
 I snapped a few images, and he explained our route before we began our gentle cycling south from Enterprise Beach.